 You may have seen the photo of a divorcing couple attempting to divvy up their Beanie Baby collection on the floor of a divorce courtroom.
 While this might seem like the literal definition of splitting hairs, dividing up community property of any size or value during a divorce case is often exactly that.
 And if a collection of stuffed animals is worthy of an hours-long courtroom affair, you can only imagine what attempting to divide a piece of high-dollar property like a shared marital home might be like.

-Wanting to avoid this, some divorcing couples will opt to sell their shared marital home rather than try to legally split it “down the middle.”
+Wanting to avoid this, some divorcing couples will opt to sell their house in divorce rather than try to legally split it “down the middle.”
 This process may be simpler, but it can be every bit as challenging — and knowing what you’re getting yourself into is crucial.
-Here’s everything you need to know about selling a house during a divorce settlement.
+Understanding the nuances of family law and consulting a legal professional is crucial when navigating the division of assets during a divorce.
+Read on to learn more about what to consider when selling a house during a divorce settlement.

 As mentioned above, selling your house during divorce can be a lengthy process, but it is generally a less contentious option than worrying about who gets the house in a divorce.
-This is largely due to the fact that many states consider a home to be shared, marital, or community property, and for many married couples, a home is the largest piece of property that they share.
+This is largely due to the fact that many states consider a home to be a shared marital asset, or community property, and for many married couples, a home is the largest marital asset that they share.
 Depending on location, marital property may be divided 50-50; easy for a collection of stuffed animals, but not so with a single piece of property.
+A real estate professional can help facilitate the sale of the home and ensure both parties receive a fair deal.
+It's also important to consult with a divorce lawyer to understand your rights and obligations during the property division process.

 There are exceptions that can further complicate this process, namely those which appear in married couples with children.
 Considering how difficult a divorce can be for children of any age, some spouses may argue that they should get the family home to prevent greater emotional distress.